 A few weeks ago, I peered into the pantry and noticed a jar of roasted red peppers, sitting and collecting dust.
 So, I challenged myself to create a delicious soup using the red peppers and my favorite pantry staples.

 The resulting recipe is smoky, nourishing, and so tasty!
 This is a great option to add to your repertoire.
-For more cozy fall recipes, try my squash and farro risotto, mushroom bourguignon, or mascarpone polenta.
+For more cozy fall recipes, try my turkey lentil soup, mushroom bourguignon, or mascarpone polenta.

 Why You'll Love This Recipe